konomu/lagrange-personal/_posts/2024-07-20-waganotes.md

 published: false
 ---

+However, exclusive が is used here because "この点" (this detail) is the comment of the sentence.
+More details about the difference between topicless sentences and specificational sentences will be discussed in [Principle of Topic Presence](wa-ga-topic-presence).

 Another important thing to note about the ｢象は鼻が長い。｣ structure is that it's very common for the comment to express a **state** or **quality** of the topic instead of an **action**.

 Usually, we may use subject-marking が in topicless sentences when the subject is being introduced to the listener, something unexpected happens, or to change the topic.